Sam-Ciber-Dev/sam-ciber-dev.github.io/README.md

 ## Overview

 A static portfolio website hosted on GitHub Pages, focused on cybersecurity projects, technical skills, certificates, and a contact form.
-Built with a modular, security-oriented architecture in Vanilla JavaScript, emphasizing accessibility, privacy, and performance.
+Built with a modular, security-oriented architecture in Vanilla JavaScript, emphasizing accessibility, privacy, and performance.AA

 ## Features